Severson-Group/AMDC-Firmware/ip_repo/amdc_inv_status_mux_1.0/README.md

 | -- | -- | -- |
 | 0 | DIRECTION | Designates the direction of all status _x_ pins (0 for input, 1 for output) |

+## C drivers

+The drivers used to configure this IP core can be found [here](../../sdk/bare/common/drv/docs/Status-Mux.md).